xrdocs/cloud-scale-networking/_tutorials/2017-08-02-understanding-ncs5500-resources-s01e01.md

 ## S01E01 The Platforms

 In the marketing datasheet, you probably read that NCS5501-SE supports up to 2.7M+ routes or that NCS5502 support up to 1.1M routes.
 It's true, but it's actually a bit more complex since it will not be 2.7M of any kind of routes.
-So, the logical question will be: how many routes can I actually use ?
-And one more time, the answer will be: it depends.
+So, how many routes can I actually use ?
+Well, it depends...

 This series of posts aim at explaining in details how NCS5500 routers use the different memory resources available for each type of features or prefixes.
-But we will go further than just discussing "how many routes" and we will try to identify how other type of data (Next-hop, load balancing information, ACL entries, ...) are affecting the scale.
+But we will go further than just discussing "how many routes" and we will try to identify how other data types (Next-hop, load balancing information, ACL entries, ...) are affecting the scale.

-Today, we will start describing the hardware implementation then we will explain how “databases” are used, how are working with profiles, how they can be monitored and troubleshot.
+Today, we will start describing the hardware implementation then we will explain how “databases” are used, which profiles can be enabled and how they can be monitored and troubleshot.

 ## NCS5500 Portfolio